Education

 Projects

-Implicit representation of algebraic rational 3D surfaces by means of syzygy-based methods
+Implicit representation of algebraic curves and surfaces via syzygy-based methods

 Studied the implicit representation of rational algebraic curves and surfaces via syzygy-based matrices.
 Studied several tools from algebraic geometry (e.g. basics on algebraic schemes, blowup maps), commutative algebra (e.g. Rees and Symmetric algebras).
 Implement the result into Macaulay2 code and develop a Macaulay2 Package for syzygy-based matrices of algebraic curves and surfaces.
 Look at the open problem of cases for which the formalism does not allow to conclude the validity of the method of moving quadrics.